hank-ai/darknet/README.md

 Installing the `.deb` package will copy the following files:

-* `/usr/bin/darknet` is the usual Darknet executable.
+* `/usr/bin/darknet*...` are the usual Darknet executables.
 Run `darknet version` from the CLI to confirm it is installed correctly.
-* `/usr/include/darknet.h` is the Darknet API for C, C++, and Python developers.
+* `/usr/include/darknet*...` are the Darknet API header files for C, C++, and Python developers.
-* `/usr/include/darknet_version.h` contains version information for developers.
 * `/usr/lib/libdarknet.so` is the library to link against for C, C++, and Python developers.
 * `/opt/darknet/cfg/...` is where all the `.cfg` templates are stored.